sinanuozdemir/quick-start-guide-to-llms/README.md

 # More From Sinan

-- Newsletter: Check out Sinan's newsletter AI Office Hours for more AI/LLM content.
+1. Check out Sinan's Newsletter [AI Office Hours](https://ai-office-hours.beehiiv.com/) for more AI/LLM content!
-- Podcast: Listen to Practically Intelligent, where Sinan discusses the latest developments in AI.
+2. Sinan has a podcast called [Practically Intelligent](https://podcasts.apple.com/us/podcast/practically-intelligent/id1678774315) where he chats about the latest and greatest in AI!
-- O'Reilly Playlist: Follow the Getting Started with Data, LLMs, and ChatGPT Playlist on O'Reilly for a curated list of Sinan's work.
+3. Follow the [Getting Started with Data, LLMs and ChatGPT Playlist on O'Reilly](https://www.oreilly.com/playlists/2953f6c7-0e13-49ac-88e2-b951e11388de) for a curated list of Sinan's work!
-Copy code